bolg55/ryzentosh/README.md

 ## Working
 * **Sleep/Wake**
 * **Restart/Shutdown**
   * This was a bit tricky, and caused a lot of issues.
 At first, restart / shutdown would not work correctly and a power cycle was needed to make the computer functional again.
+Narrowing this down was a lot of trial and error and Googling.
   * The solution was with USB mapping, specifically, disabling the onboard LED USB controller.
 I did this with the help of [Hackintool](https://ce05a305-2bad-44e3-9149-3538386d84d9.filesusr.com/archives/191c4b_c0fa53593ddb40c6beae7002a211d8b0.zip?dn=Hackintool.zip).
 I followed the steps outlined in the OpenCore post-install guide to generate a new USBPort kext, excluding the port that was causing issue.
 This solved the problem.
 * Ethernet
 * Wifi / Bluetooth